The-Corex-Project/.github/profile/README.md

 ![Corex Team Logo](https://upload.wikimedia.org/wikipedia/commons/f/ff/Corex_Team.png)
 ## About
 The **Corex Team** is a volunteer-driven, international group of developers, testers, and contributors behind **Corex Linux**.
-Our mission is to maintain and develop a lightweight, Debian-based OS optimized for older hardware while providing a familiar, Windows-like desktop experience.
+Our mission is to maintain and develop a lightweight, best Linux Operating system optimized for older hardware while providing a familiar, Windows-like desktop experience.

 Currently, the team consists of only one active contributor, but we are **actively looking for collaborators** to join and help with: